-Centralisation of reporting of major ICT-related incidents
+Article 21 Centralisation of reporting of major ICT-related incidents

-- 1. The ESAs, through the Joint Committee, and in consultation with the ECB and ENISA, shall prepare a joint report assessing the feasibility of further centralisation of incident reporting through the establishment of a single EU Hub for major ICT-related incident reporting by financial entities.
+- The ESAs, through the Joint Committee, and in consultation with the ECB and ENISA, shall prepare a joint report assessing the feasibility of further centralisation of incident reporting through the establishment of a single EU Hub for major ICT-related incident reporting by financial entities.
 The joint report shall explore ways to facilitate the flow of ICT-related incident reporting, reduce associated costs and underpin thematic analyses with a view to enhancing supervisory convergence. - 2.
-The joint report referred to in paragraph 1 shall comprise at least the following elements: - (a) prerequisites for the establishment of a single EU Hub; - (b) benefits, limitations and risks, including risks associated with the high concentration of sensitive information;
+The joint report referred to in paragraph 1 shall comprise at least the following elements: - (a) prerequisites for the establishment of a single EU Hub;

-- (c) the necessary capability to ensure interoperability with regard to other relevant reporting schemes; - (d) elements of operational management; - (e) conditions of membership; - (f) technical arrangements for financial entities and national competent authorities to access the single EU Hub; - (g) a preliminary assessment of financial costs incurred by setting-up the operational platform supporting the single EU Hub, including the requisite expertise. - 3.
-The ESAs shall submit the report referred to in the paragraph 1 to the Commission, the European Parliament and to the Council by ...
+- (b) benefits, limitations and risks, including risks associated with the high concentration of sensitive information; - (c) the necessary capability to ensure interoperability with regard to other relevant reporting schemes; - (d) elements of operational management; - (e) conditions of membership; - (f) technical arrangements for financial entities and national competent authorities to access the single EU Hub; - (g) a preliminary assessment of financial costs incurred by setting-up the operational platform supporting the single EU Hub, including the requisite expertise. - The ESAs shall submit the report referred to in paragraph 1 to the European Parliament, to the Council and to the Commission by ...
 [24 months from the date of entry into force of this Regulation].

-Supervisory feedback
+Article 22 Supervisory feedback

-1. Without prejudice to the technical input, advice or remedies and subsequent follow-up which may be provided, where applicable, in accordance with national law, by the CSIRTs under Directive (EU) .../...+, the competent authority shall, upon receipt of the initial notification and of each report as referred to in Article 19(4), acknowledge receipt and may, where feasible, provide in a timely manner relevant and proportionate feedback or high-level guidance to the financial entity, in particular by making available any relevant anonymised information and intelligence on similar threats, and may discuss remedies applied at the level of the financial entity and ways to minimise and mitigate adverse impact across the financial sector.
-Without prejudice to the supervisory feedback received, financial entities shall remain fully responsible for the handling and for consequences of the ICT-related incidents reported pursuant to Article 19(1).
+- 1. Without prejudice to the technical input, advice or remedies and subsequent follow-up which may be provided, where applicable, in accordance with national law, by the CSIRTs under Directive (EU) .../...+, the competent authority shall, upon receipt of the initial notification and of each report as referred to in Article 19(4), acknowledge receipt and may, where feasible, provide in a timely manner relevant and proportionate feedback or high-level guidance to the financial entity, in particular by making available any relevant anonymised information and intelligence on similar threats, and may discuss remedies applied at the level of the financial entity and ways to minimise and mitigate adverse impact across the financial sector.
+Without prejudice to the supervisory feedback received, financial entities shall remain fully responsible for the handling and for consequences of the ICT-related incidents reported pursuant to Article 19(1). - 2.
+The ESAs shall, through the Joint Committee, on an anonymised and aggregated basis, report yearly on major ICT-related incidents, the details of which shall be provided by competent authorities in accordance with Article 19(6), setting out at least the number of major ICT-related incidents, their nature and their impact on the operations of financial entities or clients, remedial actions taken and costs incurred.

-OJ: Please insert in the text the number of the Directive in document PE-CONS 32/22 (2020/0359(COD)).
++ OJ: Please insert in the text the number of the Directive in document PE-CONS 32/22 (2020/0359(COD)).